petefield/checkout/README.md

 # CI / CD Pipeline

 This solution uses GitHub Actions as its CI/CD pipeline.
-Workflow definitions are in .githib actions folder in the repository root.
+Workflow definitions are in .github actions folder in the repository root.

 ## Build and Test